-To set the time, press the "Clock" button for 3 seconds to enter clock setting mode.
-Turn the Time knob to set the Hour.
-Press the Clock button and turn the Time knob to set the Minutes.
-Press the Clock button again to confirm and complete the setting.
+To set the time, press the "Clock" button once to enter clock setting mode.
+Turn the "Time" knob to set the Hour.
+Press the "Clock" button and turn the "Time" knob to set the Minutes.
+Press the "Clock" button again to confirm and complete the setting.